 Blackstone River Bikeway

-While the path ends in Cumberland, experienced riders can find their way to Providence and the start of the East Bay Bike Path through a series of on-road markers called "sharrows."
-On-Road Markers Map »
+Experienced riders can find their way from the end of the off-road bikeway in Cumberland to India Point Park in Providence (connecting to the East Bay Bike Path) through a series of on-road routes marked with share-the-road markers called "sharrows."

 The bikeway has been built in many phases since 1998.

 - 1998: Front Street to the Ashton Viaduct, Lincoln (3.3 miles)

 - 2001: Ashton Viaduct, Cumberland, to New River Road, Lincoln (3 miles)

 - 2002: Ashton Bikeway Bridge, Lincoln and Cumberland (0.1 milet)

 - 2005: Former Lonsdale Drive-In, Lincoln, to Pratt Dam, Lincoln (0.9 mile)

 - 2006: Blackstone River Bikeway Visitor Center (off I-295 North) (0.6 mile) to main path